erendemirel/garde/docs/INSTALLATION.md

 | `secret/garde/admin_users_json` | JSON object: `{"admin1@example.com":"Pass1!","admin2@example.com":"Pass2!"}`.
 Admins are auto-created/updated at startup and on secret reload.
 Public/admin-created signup cannot create these accounts. |

 **Permissions & Groups**:
-- Configure `configs/permissions.json` and `configs/groups.json` in your deployment.
-- Mount these files to `/app/configs/` in the container.
+- Permissions and groups are managed via SQLite database (automatically initialized with sample data).
+- The database is stored at `data/permissions.db` and is automatically created on first run.
+- No JSON configuration files needed.

 > [!TIP]
-> Both systems(permission, group) are optional for production.
-Omit the files from your deployment to disable them.
+> The permissions/groups system is optional.
+If initialization fails, the system runs without it.
 Superuser access remains unaffected.
 See [Permission and Group Management](https://github.com/erendemirel/garde/blob/master/docs/API_INTEGRATION_GUIDE.md#5-permission-and-group-management) for more info

 **Other Production Configuration**
 - Logging: `secret/garde/log_level` (DEBUG/INFO/WARN/ERROR), `secret/garde/gin_mode` (debug/release)